jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - recognize that DSC, PLC, and SCADA are types of ICS; and know about how to secure ICS
   - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices like those in an electrical power plant or factory; SCADA systems are well suited for distributed environments, such as those spanning continents
     - some SCADA systems still rely on legacy or proprietary communications, putting them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
-    - SCADA risk mitigations:
+  - ICS risk mitigations:
-      - isolate networks
+    - network segmentation
-      - limit access physically and logically
-      - restrict code to only essential apps
-      - log all activity
+    - robust change management: document changes, and configurations; only apply vendor-approved patches
+    - physical security: controls should include physical access restrictions to components
+    - encryption: use secure communication between components
+    - system hardening/logging: disable unused services/ports, log and monitor activities
+  - **DCS (Distributed Control System)**: a control system usually found within a single factory or plant; uses a network of controllers managed by a central supervisory control level to control local processes
+  - **PLC (Programmable Logic Controller)**: a rugged, industrial computer used to automate specific electromechanical processes

 - 3.5.6 Cloud-based systems (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
   - **Software as a Service (SaaS)**: provides fully functional apps typically accessible via a web browser